wvanderwey/ROP/How-to-install-ROP?.md

 The 'getDB.py' provides the possibility to connect the current version of ROP to the existing database.
 Please use `--link2db` option.

 Prior to the release 1.0.3 refDB was downloaded to the ROP directory.
+Now the location to download refDB is a choice of the user.
+This allows to store the refDB independently from ROP and connect the current version of ROP to the refDB.
+As you get a new version of ROP there is no need to download refDB again, instead you can just connect the new version of ROP to the existing database (via `--link2db` option).

 The full list of parameters of 'getDB.py' can be accessed from the help message: